realA10001986/Time-Circuits-Display/README.md

 #### Extended Alarm

-In extended mode, the alarm plays for two minutes, and can be stopped by pressing or holding ENTER while the alarm sound plays.
+In extended mode, the alarm sounds for two minutes, and can be stopped by pressing or holding ENTER while the alarm sound plays.

 If Snooze is enabled in the Config Portal,
 - (briefly) pressing ENTER while the alarm sounds starts Snooze: The alarm will be silenced and repeat after the configured "Snooze Time".
 - hold ENTER for 2 seconds while the alarm sounds to stop the alarm.

-If Auto-Snooze is enabled, and the user does not react to the alarm with the ENTER button, the alarm will be silenced after two minutes, and automatically repeat after the configured "Snooze Time".
+If Auto-Snooze is enabled, and the user does not react to the alarm with the ENTER button, the alarm will be silenced after two minutes and automatically repeat after the configured "Snooze Time".

 While on snooze, the _Present time_'s minute's dot blinks and the alarm can be cancelled by keypad command 12.

+Alarms can also be stopped or put into snooze through [Home Assistant](#home-assistant--mqtt) (ALARM_STOP, ALARM_SNOOZE).

 A [substitution](#sound-substitution) alarm sound file will be played once.
 If it is considerably shorter than two minutes, it can be "looped".
 However, it is stopped after two minutes.